cmdras/GameOn/DESIGN.md

 #### Minimum Viable Product

-* Users are able to create an account, which is stored in a database
+* Users must able to create an account, which is stored in a database
-* Users are able to look up games and be presented information about that game.
+* Users must able to look up games and be presented information about that game.
 User should also be able to store the games in a personal list
-* Users should be able to see what other users are playing a specific game
+* Users must be able to see what other users are playing a specific game
-* Users should be able to send text messages to other users
+* Users must be able to send text messages to other users

 #### Optional Features

-* Users should be able to follow other players, and see what other games that user is playing
+* Users may be able to follow other players, and see what other games that user is playing
-* Users should be able to receive notifications when a followed player adds a new game
+* Users may be able to receive notifications when a followed player adds a new game
-* Users should be able to receive notifications when a message has been received
+* Users may be able to receive notifications when a message has been received
-* Users should be able to send images and/or videos via chat
+* Users may be able to send images and/or videos via chat
-* Users should be able to view videos of a specific game via Youtube and/or Twitch
+* Users may be able to view videos of a specific game via Youtube and/or Twitch
+* Users may be able to chat with multiple people in the same chatroom
+* Users may be able to view recent player activity

 #### Storyboard